hmr/find-mirror-ubuntu/README.md

 .....
 ```

-This command deletes the 1st column
+This command removes the 1st column, count the mirror site url, and calculate the avarage download speed.
+The upper row means more frequent update and faster download speed.

 ### Get Verbose output